 The Highest Debut belongs to two of my faves, Illenium and MAX, two artists I would never have thought would work together, but here they are with “Worst Day” at #24.
 The song to me could have even been an outtake from Illenium’s Ascend album.
 It’s a heavenly match and more on the pop side than usual for Illenium, and introduces MAX to yet another audience.
 “Worst Day” is Illenium’s 10th chart entry, following last year’s #1 “Sideways”, and it’s MAX’s 12th and first in almost two years!

 At #28, Canadian dance producer DLMT makes his chart debut along with Australia-based duo Party Shirt with the immensely fun “Goin’ Down”.
 This one is tailored for New Year’s Eve parties and just try to resist moving around to it.

 And at #29, New York City-based but Israel-born dance producer GATTÜSO returns with his second chart entry, “I’ll Be There”, which is graced with the voice of go-to dance singer/songwriter Zak Abel.
 GATTÜSO reached #8 earlier this year with “Afterglow” in collaboration with Nicky Romero and singer/songwriter Jared Lee.

 View the full BILLCS Top 30 right here!
 Click on the hyperlink on the song titles to hear the songs or watch the videos!

 Listen to the BILLCS Top 30 Songs on Spotify!
 You can also follow me on Spotify at the following link: BILLCS Top 30 Songs.

 You can hear me and many of my blog choices on this growing list of online radio stations and features!
-Links to all stations appear later in this section in blue.

 On Saturdays and Sundays from Noon to 6pm EST I bring you “Your Weekend New Music Mix” six hours of commercial-free music from the 2000’s including many song choices from this blog.